 ×

-Ludington Street walk for vision-impaired awareness Wednesday
+Ludington Street walk Wednesday for vision-impaired awareness

-ESCANABA — On Wednesday, Oct.
-15, people from the local area who are blind or vision-impaired will be having an awareness walk along Ludington Street in Escanaba to commemorate White Cane Safety Day and to bring awareness of the unique travel difficulties of people with visual impairments who reside in the community.
-Anyone that would like to join the walk is welcomed and may complete the route with or without a blindfold.
+ESCANABA — People from the local area who are blind or vision-impaired will have an awareness walk Wednesday along Ludington Street in Escanaba to commemorate White Cane Safety Day and draw attention to the unique travel difficulties of people with visual impairments in the community.

 People who want to join but are unable to walk the distance are welcomed to meet at the Ludington Grill for lunch or coffee.